-Lennox mini split systems are a solid way to provide compact, yet powerful temperature control for your home.
+Lennox mini-split systems are a great way to provide compact, yet effective temperature control for your home.
 Some models are built for air conditioning only, while heat pump models can deliver both heating and cooling.

 But no home comfort system is flawless.
-There’s always a chance your mini split can malfunction.
-To determine what went wrong, you’ll want to locate where the mini split error codes are displayed.
-Recognizing what these codes refer to can help ensure fast mini split repair, especially if professional help is required.
+There’s always a chance your mini-split can malfunction.
+To find out what went wrong, you’ll want to locate where the mini-split error codes are displayed.
+Understanding what these codes refer to can help you kick-start mini-split repair, especially if professional help is necessary.

-What the error code means will ultimately rely on the specific model of your mini split system.
-You can review your manual for a guide for what each code means.
-You can also trust the HVAC pros at Farris Heating & Air.
-Our technicians are trained to recognize these codes in order to provide prompt mini split repair in Bartlesville.
-Give us a call at 918-333-0376 to schedule an appointment.
+What any code means will ultimately rely on the specific model of your mini-split system.
+You can check your manual to find a guide for what each code means.
+You can also contact the HVAC pros at Farris Heating & Air.
+Our technicians are trained to recognize these codes in order to ensure prompt mini-split repair in Bartlesville.
+Give us a call at 918-333-0376 to book an appointment.

-While error codes will differ from model to model, there are some codes you’ll be more likely to come across.
-To determine what your error code could mean, consider the following:
+While error codes may differ from model to model, there are some codes you’ll be more likely to see.
+To determine what your error code can mean, consider the following:

-- Are there other signs of what malfunctioned?
-A strange noise coming from an important component, for example.
+Are there clear signs of what malfunctioned?
+A loud noise coming from a specific component, for example.

 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code means that communication between the mini split system’s indoor and outdoor units has been impeded.
-It may be struggling with intermittent connection issues or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will not be able to properly balance indoor temperatures.
+In general, an E1 error code signifies that communication between the mini-split system’s indoor and outdoor units has been hampered.
+It might be facing intermittent connection issues or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will not be able to effectively balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-If you own a mini split heat pump, an E5 error can stand for a problem with the system’s voltage.
+If you own a mini-split heat pump, an E5 error can indicate a problem with the system’s voltage.
 A repair technician from Farris Heating & Air may refer to it as overcurrent protection.
-Both unusually high or low voltage can create this error code.
+Both very high or low voltage can create this error code.

-For mini split air conditioners, this code can also represent voltage issues.
-In other cases, it’s alerting you to a circuit problem with the outdoor temperature sensor.
+For mini-split air conditioners, this code may also indicate voltage issues.
+In other cases, it’s pointing you to a circuit problem with the outdoor temperature sensor.

 E6 – Indoor / Outdoor Unit Communication